deeptools/pyBigWig/README.md

 `nBins` defaults to 1, just as `type` defaults to `mean`.

+If the start and end positions are omitted then the entire chromosome is used:

+    >>> bw.stats("1")
+    [1.3351851569281683]

 ## Retrieve values for individual bases in a range

 While the `stats()` method **can** be used to retrieve the original values for each base (e.g., by setting `nBins` to the number of bases), it's preferable to instead use the `values()` accessor.